The world is huge

 For my everyday commuting, I wear this stylish helmet by Thousand.
 I like it not only for its looks, but for the secret pop-lock that safely locks the helmet to your bike, so I don’t have to carry it around all day.

-The sleek design is more low-profile than most helmets, and comes in a wide range of fun colors (like rose gold or striped).
+The sleek design is lower-profile than most helmets and comes in a range of fun colors (like rose gold or striped).

 We hand-pick everything we recommend and select items through testing and reviews.
 Some products are sent to us free of charge with no incentive to offer a favorable review.
 We offer our unbiased opinions and do not accept compensation to review products.
 All items are in stock and prices are accurate at the time of publication.
 If you buy something through our links, we may earn a commission.